Homepage 5 Security at Action1

 Data and Protocol Security

-Action1 designed all communications between its agents, servers, and other components to use the latest security protocols (TLS 1.2) and cryptography standards (AES-256).
+Action1 designed all communication between its agents, servers, and other components to use the latest security protocols (TLS 1.2) and cryptography standards (AES-256).
 NIST SP 800-57 is used as a standard for managing cryptographic keys to ensure the best possible protection of user data.
 All passwords are encrypted and hashed with SHA 256 algorithm.

 getapp logo review